pforemski/eip-generator/README.md

 Note that Entropy/IP is patent pending, submitted as [application number 15618303](https://patents.google.com/patent/US20170359227A1/en) by Akamai Technologies, Inc. in 2016.
 However, an open source Entropy/IP implementation licensed for *non-commercial, academic research purposes* is available at https://github.com/akamai/entropy-ip.

 This project is independent and separate from the above, in the sense that it uses the Entropy/IP output as its own input to generate a possibly large set of IPv6 addresses matching the model.
-Thus, it is published under GNU GPL v3 with the intent of further popularization of Entropy/IP for IPv6 academic research.
+This code is published under GNU GPL v3 with the intent of further popularization of Entropy/IP for IPv6 academic research.

 This generator was used in the following ACM IMC2018 paper: